LiskArchive/lips/proposals/lip-Introduce_cross-chain_update_mechanism.md

 *   For every `CCM` in `inboxUpdate.crossChainMessages` (respecting the order of the array):
     *   Call <code>[appendToInboxTree][base-interoperability-LIP-appendToInboxTree](partnerChainID, SHA-256(serializedMessage))</code> where `serializedMessage` is the serialized CCM according to the schema given in [LIP "Introduce cross-chain messages"][CCM-LIP].
     *   Process `CCM` as detailed in [LIP "Introduce cross-chain messages"][CCM-LIP-process].
-*  Set `partnerChain.activeValidators = updateActiveValidaros(partnerChain.activeValidators, activeValidatorsUpdate)` as specified in the ["Update Active Validators" section](#update-active-validators).
+*  Set `partnerChain.activeValidators = updateActiveValidators(partnerChain.activeValidators, activeValidatorsUpdate)` as specified in the ["Update Active Validators" section](#update-active-validators).
 *  If `newCertificateThreshold != 0`, update `partnerChain.certificateThreshold` to `newCertificateThreshold`.
 *  Set `partnerChain.lastCertifiedStateRoot` to `certificate.stateRoot`.
 *  Set `partnerChain.lastCertifiedTimestamp` to `certificate.timestamp`.